I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Paint Finishes

 Flat is a low-sheen paint with a non-reflective finish that touches up well and hides minor surface imperfections.
-This paint tends to hold on to dirt, making it harder to clean.
+This paint tends to hold on to dirt, making cleaning harder.
 Best Used for low traffic areas and ceilings.

 Matte has a low-luster reflective finish that is durable, easy to clean, touches up well, and also hides minor surface imperfections.
 It is great for low to moderate-traffic areas.
 Best Used for bedrooms and interior walls.